DragonQuills/PPW-Dungeon-Crawler/README.md

     $ python3 arcade_main.py

 ## How To Play
 After booting up the program (using the command listed above) use the arrow keys to move the player.
 Grey tiles represent the floor and black represent walls.
-The player is teal, the monster is orange.
-The monster will follow the player and quite likely trap them, currently resulting in a restart because there is no attack functionality and the dungeon is a very small room.
+The player is teal, the monsters are orange and white.
+The purple square represents the direction the player or a monster is facing.
+The monsters will follow the player around the room.
+The text box at the bottom currently only outputs the player's position, but will later be used to display damage from attacks.

 ## System Requirements
 Dungeon Delve will run on a Linux or Mac machine.